A Faster Generalized Two-Stage Approximate Top-K: Background

 \subsection{Organization of compute on accelerators}

-Compute resources in most accelerators are distributed across several distinct subsystems, each specialized for different types of operations (see Figure \ref{fig:tpuv5e_arch}).
-On TPUs, the vast majority of the compute is concentrated in two compute subsystems: Matrix Multiply Unit (MXU) and Vector Processing Unit (VPU) \cite{9220735, tpu_system_arch}.
-MXUs account for more than 95\% of the compute FLOPS \cite{chern2022tpuknnknearestneighbor, tpu_system_arch}, and therefore often only MXU-bound programs reach peak FLOPS utilization.
-Similarly, on GPUs, the compute resources are primarily spread across two subsystems: TensorCores for matrix multiplications and CUDA cores for scalar/vector computations.
-Like TPUs, most of the FLOPS are concentrated in TensorCores \cite{h100_specs}.
+Compute resources in most accelerators are distributed across several distinct subsystems, each specialized for different types of operations (see Figure~\ref{fig:tpuv5e_arch}).
+On TPUs, the vast majority of compute is concentrated in two subsystems: the Matrix Multiply Unit (MXU) and the Vector Processing Unit (VPU) \citep{9220735, tpu_system_arch}.
+MXUs account for more than 95\% of compute FLOPS \citep{chern2022tpuknnknearestneighbor, tpu_system_arch}; consequently, only MXU-bound programs reach peak FLOPS utilization.
+Similarly, on GPUs, compute resources are primarily spread across two subsystems: TensorCores for matrix multiplications and CUDA cores for scalar/vector computations.
+As with TPUs, most FLOPS are concentrated in TensorCores \citep{h100_specs}.